Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

 3 Questions to Ask Before Using Your Stimulus Check to Pay Off Debt

-Whether you’re a single filer receiving $1,200 or a couple getting $2,400 — plus $500 for each child under 17 — figuring out what to do with your stimulus check should be among your financial priorities.
+Whether you’re receiving the $1,400 in stimulus money for yourself or for multiple members of your family, figuring out what to do with your stimulus check should be among your financial priorities.

 Similar to a tax refund, it can be easy to see this as “free money” that you can use for a little retail therapy or extra takeout orders.
 That’s understandable.

-But as tough as it might be to imagine now, this isolation period will end.
-Your priority should be surviving it and emerging on the other end without wrecking your financial future.
+But even with the prospect of vaccines offering a light at the end of the tunnel, it may feel as if we’ll be stuck in pandemic mode forever.
+Your priority should be surviving and emerging on the other end without wrecking your financial future.

 But is debt paydown the best use of your check?
 Here are three questions to help you decide.